rehierl/node-tree-outliner/2-1-extensions/1-2-design-y.md

 > Based on optional subsequent nodes.

 Such an option will obviously have to depend on optional subsequent descendant nodes.
-That is, because the definition of a type-1 sectioning node is only able to cover a single default case (i.e. there is no such inner node).
+That is because the definition of a type-1 sectioning node is only able to cover a single default case (i.e. there is no such inner node).
 And, because of that, a type-1 section will by default still have to end with its default scope.

 Note that this should not be understood as an argument against such an option.
-That is, because there is no other way to deviate from default definitions.
+That is because there is no other way to deviate from default definitions.

 > Structural relationship

 Placing section `s5` inside of node `n1` by itself states that sections `s1` and `s5` are structurally related with each other.
-That is, because nodes `n2-9` all have `n1` as an ancestor node.
+That is because nodes `n2-9` all have `n1` as an ancestor node.

 Note that this relationship can not be undefined.